 - Don’t forget to make changes to your estate plan.
 This is a huge one.
 Just because you get a divorce does not mean you will automatically have changes to your will.
 Instead, if you want to make sure your ex-spouse does not get anything from your estate plan, make sure you speak with your lawyer about making the necessary changes.

 - Don’t be dismissive of mediation.
 Many people may believe that if the divorce is already ugly then there is not going to be any shot of mediation happening.
 This does not have to be the case, though.
 If you and your spouse are arguing about splitting up your assets, your lawyer may encourage you to consider mediation as a possibility.

 - Don’t post everything on social media.
 Your friends and family probably already know you are getting a divorce.
 Social media is not the place to post about it, though.
 Whether you feel like dragging your spouse’s name through the dirt or just need a place to vent about the difficulties you are facing, social media can be too public of a place, even if your account is private.
 Your spouse and their lawyer will likely still have access to your posts and it could make your divorce process bumpier.

 Getting a divorce is not usually an easy process for anyone.
-However, when you work with a divorce attorney you trust, you know you are getting someone who is savvy, knows the laws, and is there to protect your best interests.
+However, when you work with a divorce lawyer you trust, you know you are getting someone who is savvy, knows the laws, and is there to protect your best interests.
 Don’t try to go at this alone.
-Speak with one of our attorneys to see what we can do for you.
+Speak with one of our lawyers to see what we can do for you.